osrf/gazebo_tutorials/haptix_logging/tutorial.md

 Start Gazebo and click on the top right icon of the menu bar when you are ready to start your logging.

-%%%
 [[file:files/logging_1.png|800px]]
-%%%

 A new pop-up window will appear.
 Click on the red record button to start the log.
-Click on the same icon again when needed for stop logging.
+Click on the same icon again when needed to stop logging.

-%%%
 [[file:files/logging_2.png|800px]]
-%%%

 A new time stamped directory should exist in `~/.gazebo/log` with one subdirectory and a `state.log` file.
 Here is an example: